arfc/openmcyclus/README.rst

     ~/cyclus $ python install.py

-If desired, Cycamore can be installed from `here <https://github.com/cyclus/cycamore>`_.
+If desired, Cycamore can be installed from `source <https://github.com/cyclus/cycamore>`_ or from Conda/Mamba.
 Cycamore is *highly* recommended, as it contains other archetypes for creating a fuel cycle model in Cyclus, but it is not a dependency for OpenMCyclus.

 Install OpenMCyclus